ManuelSolimano/mqc-nets/issues.md

 11. The ``performance_plots`` function has bugs:
   - Parsing metadata to png plots is silently failing because (I guess) some values in the dictionary are not strings.
   - If the metrics passed to the compiler are other than ``binary_accuracy``, it fails.
+12. 30 January: I discovered I was croping in a much narrower interval than I supposed!
+The default interval  of `load_1d_spec` was (3.58-3.96) instead of (3.56-4.01).
+Press F to pay respects :/
 TODO:
 - [x] Find a way to read the latest version of the MQC
 - [X] Keep only the spectroscopically confirmed quasars